qwename/discord.tcl/README.md

 ### Status

 - Can only connect to the Gateway
-- Only handles the "READY" Dispatch event
+- Dispatch events supported: Restart, Resume
-- Does not disconnect properly

 ### Libraries